 Founder, Frank Handwork

-Frank Handwork is a veteran to the air pollution control and pneumatic conveying equipment industry.
-Those who know Frank may even refer to him as THE expert with nearly 60 years of experience.
-There would be no CAMCORP history without him.
+Frank Handwork is a veteran in the air pollution control and pneumatic conveying equipment industries.
+Those who know Frank may even refer to him as the expert with nearly 60 years of experience.
+There would be no Camcorp history without him.

-In the early 1970’s, Frank was talking to a friend about what to do next and they thought, “we can build this stuff.”
-Frank moved down to Houston, Texas and together they started Fabric Filters Corporation.
-By 1980, they sold Fabric Filters Corporation and Frank was back in Kansas City as the National Manager of Air Pollution Control at MAC Equipment.
+In the early 1970s, Frank was talking to a friend about what to do next, and they thought, “We can build this stuff.”
+Frank moved down to Houston, Texas, and together they started the Fabric Filters Corporation.
+By 1980, they had sold Fabric Filters Corporation, and Frank was back in Kansas City as the National Manager of Air Pollution Control at MAC Equipment.

 Nearly a decade later, after serving in sales and engineering management, Frank saw that there were customers that had unique processing problems that standard air pollution control equipment could not solve.
-He wanted to be able to provide equipment that was designed per their application and requirements.
-In late 1993, Frank started CAMCO (Clean Air Management Company), a company that would later be re-named CAMCORP, that provided flexible designs to a variety of specialized powder bulk applications.
+He wanted to provide equipment that was designed according to their application and requirements.
+In late 1993, Frank started CAMCO (Clean Air Management Company), a company that would later be re-named Camcorp, that provided flexible designs for a variety of specialized powder bulk applications.

-Today, Frank is still designing air pollution control and pneumatic conveying solutions for CAMCORP key accounts.
-Many of which date back to the beginning of CAMCORP.
-He still maintains “The Book” that proudly contains every project purchase order that CAMCORP receives.
+Today, Frank is still designing air pollution control and pneumatic conveying solutions for Camcorp key accounts.
+Many of which date back to the beginning of Camcorp.
+He still maintains “The Book,” which proudly contains every project purchase order that Camcorp receives.

 CAMCO (Clean Air Management Company) established by Frank Handwork, an industry veteran.

 After seeing European cartridge filtration technology, Frank wanted to introduce this technology to the US and establish CAMCO as a leader of this technology as well.